demergent-labs/azle/README.md

 # Alternatively to the above command, you can run the replica in the background
 dfx start --background

-# If you are running the replica in the background, you can run this command within the same terminal as the dfx start --background command
+# If you are running the replica in the background, you can run these commands within the same terminal as the dfx start --background command
-# If you are not running the replica in the background, then open another terminal and run this command from the root directory of your project
+# If you are not running the replica in the background, then open another terminal and run these commands from the root directory of your project

+# first deploy
+dfx canister create backend
+dfx build backend
+dfx canister install backend --wasm target/wasm32-unknown-unknown/release/backend.wasm.gz

+# subsequent deploys
-dfx deploy
+dfx build backend
+dfx canister install --mode upgrade backend --wasm target/wasm32-unknown-unknown/release/backend.wasm.gz
 ```

 You can then interact with your canister like any other canister written in Motoko or Rust.
 For more information about calling your canister using `dfx`, see [here](https://smartcontracts.org/docs/developers-guide/cli-reference/dfx-canister.html#_dfx_canister_call).